 It’s a tricky thing grabbing slides from other presentations.
 But you might just as well do so.
 You can save time.
 However, PowerPoint does allow you to apply one slide template to your whole presentation.

 This remains a good education/ training presentation on an important subject.
 But Alison could have used PowerPoint more effectively to boost her obvious talent for the job.
+Perhaps one might use a SmartDraw PowerPoint alternative?

 To find out more uses for PowerPoint in your next presentation why not join us on a presentation skills training course.